gimploo/forge/README.md

-### Build scripts for C projects
+# Build scripts for C projects

-    These scripts automatically downloads wanted dependencies and builds the project with user specified compilers
+## Windows

-1. Windows : run build.bat in the command prompt
+    Run build.bat in the command prompt

+## Linux
-2. Linux   : run build.sh in an unix shell
+    Run build.sh in any linux shell